jbho-rbd/UnsupervisedTaskLearning/README.md

 ## Analysis:
    - Key files
       - gmm.py - used to identify and segment human demonstration data into primitives.
 Uses read_data.py and plot_data.py.
 It requires having created 3 directories called: transitions, results, figures.
+      - initialProcessing_rawdata.py - script for use right after collecting sensor measurements.
+See file for how to use and functions.
       - read_data.py - reads in raw sensor data and processes it (change of frame, offsets, quaternions...)
       - testmultiple.sh - bash script to run gmm on many runs at once
    - Ploting